settings.yaml to control what Poolside agents can do when you run pool or pool exec.

 Tool rules

-Usetools to turn tools off or configure approval rules.
-File access tools such as read and edit are controlled by paths, not tools.
+Usetools to turn off a tool or configure its approval rules.
+Configure file access tools such as read and edit with paths.

 Tools example